zebeeb/MTD-R/Docs/setup plans/Tamagui-inntegration.md

 We'll run the app to verify that Tamagui is working correctly:

 - **What this does**: Tests that everything is functioning as expected
+- Include a verification step to check for dependency conflicts
 - **Why it matters**: Ensures we haven't broken anything and that Tamagui is ready to use
 - **Simple explanation**: This is like a quick test drive after adding a new part to your car